Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 <input type="text" placeholder="Name:" required><br><br>
 Which I personally find annoying, but the consensus is that this way is more user-friendly, especially when not including form labels, which I have chosen to omit for design reasons.

+* After running my site through web.dev I found that I need to add aria-labels to my form inputs and button, for SEO, screen-readers & accessibility.

 ## Future Features to Implement